-Entering into its 48th celebration year, MusicFest Canada “The Nationals” brings thousands of students and educators from across the country together, over a one-week period, to celebrate excellence in musical performance.
+Entering into its 50th Jubilee celebration year, MusicFest Canada “The Nationals” brings thousands of students and educators from across the country together, over a one-week period, to celebrate excellence in musical performance.
+With an average attendance of 7,000 young musicians, it is the largest educational music convention in Canada.
 Not only does MusicFest Canada showcase the talent and knowledge of esteemed clinicians and adjudicators from across North America, it also showcases Canada’s own landscape by hosting the festival in a different metropolitan city each year.

 Initially founded in 1972 as the Canadian Stage Band Festival (CSBF), the festival was a major force in the development of the stage band (an institutionally-based jazz ‘big band’) in Canadian high schools and universities.
 The CSBF added vocal and concert band components in 1981 and 1986 respectively and String/Orchestras in 2008.
 MusicFest Canada, originally introduced in 1987, embraced the the original Canadian Stage Band Festival as well as the Concert Band and Choral/Vocal divisions.

 Since its conception in 1972, MusicFest Canada has enriched the level of music education across the nation, while providing Canadian students a truly measurable goal: that of musical excellence.